ManageIQ/guides/ui/page_layout.md

 that encapsulates the DOM manipulation on these screens.

 #### Non-explorer
-Non-explorer layout screen have 'listnav's in one or more accordions on the left side and mostly do a full reload on each click (unless in a form or Angular form).
+Non-explorer layout screen have [listnavs](listnav.md) in one or more accordions on the left side and mostly do a full reload on each click (unless in a form or Angular form).